thomasmueller/bau-lang/doc/performance.md

 This uses a big integer library that computes
 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/pidigits.html#pidigits">10'000 digits of Pi</a>.
+The same settings are used as in the original benchmark.

 Performance depends mostly on the big integer library.
 The big integer library of Go, for example, is highly optimized, and using platform-specific assembly.
 The Rust library is highly optimized as well, but the C "gmp" library is the fastest.
 The Swift library "attaswift/BigInt" is used.
+For Nim, nim-lang/bigints is used, where multiplication and division are not optimized for performance.
 The Bau bigint library is around 400 lines of code, modelled after the Java library, without platform-specific code.
-Bau could easily use the "gmp" library as well.
+Bau, as well as other languages, could easily use the "gmp" library as well.
-The same settings are used as in the original benchmark.

 #### Mandelbrot